Vigintillionn/Vigintillionn/README.md

 numerous projects, more of which are private, archived, or deleted.
 I predominantly work with lightweight object oriented programming languages (e.g. JavaScript) and occasionally contribute to open-source software.

+I also love designing and developing eye-pleasing and unique websites!

 If you'd like to contact me, feel free to do so via Discord: **Vigintillion#6181**.

 ***"One day we can look back at where we started and be amazed by how far we've come."***